Cigar Lake

 Cameco's Share (million lbs)

-Total packaged production from Cigar Lake was 2.6 million pounds (1.4 million pounds our share) in the third quarter of 2023 compared to 3.6 million pounds (2.0 million pounds our share) in the third quarter of 2022.
-Our share of production in the first nine months of 2023 was 5.6 million pounds compared to 6.6 million pounds in the first nine months of 2022.
+Total packaged production from Cigar Lake was 5.0 million pounds (2.8 million pounds our share) in the first quarter of 2025 compared to 4.2 million pounds (2.3 million pounds our share) in the first quarter of 2024 due to better availability of mill assets in 2025.

 See full Quarterly Report